MelTravelz/JSON_archives/README.md

 # THE JSON ARCHIVES

 ## Welcome
 Hello and congrats for your determination to expand your coding muscles!
-The intention of this practice repository is to provide an opportunity to write code with different limitations and restrictions.
+The intention of this practice repository is to provide an opportunity for us to manipulate JSON and write code with different limitations and restrictions.

 Please note that this is a work in progress.
 I will be adding additional directories of JSON files and challenges in the coming months (2023).
 I would love to see your solutions and welcome feedback on the overall idea and/or the small details you find.
 (My contact details can be found on my [GitHub Profile Page](https://github.com/MelTravelz).)
 I also encourage you all to create a small group of peers and work through these individually but at the same time; then compare your wildly different solutions!